 The pandemic has increased online business opportunities and small businesses have to shift to the online portals to survive.
-However, simply shifting to the online portals does not ensure survival and growth.
-Due to the increasing competition in the space, it is necessary for businesses to understand the significance and importance of understand the pillars of e-commerce.
+However, simply shifting to online portals does not ensure survival and growth.
+Due to the increasing competition in the space, it is necessary for businesses to understand the significance and importance of understanding the pillars of e-commerce.
 So, our experts have compiled a list of the most essential fundamental pillars that businesses should understand to succeed in the e-commerce landscape.

 - Branding for Uniqueness

 Your visual design, tone of voice, and messaging must be consistent across all digital touchpoints, such as your website, social platforms, emails, and other digital applications, to be considered branding for growth.
 People establish an opinion about your website or social media presence in roughly 50 milliseconds.
 You don’t get a second chance to make a first impression in the digital age, especially when shoppers can find competing companies with only a few clicks.

 “You can’t manage what you can’t measure,” as the cliché goes, and this is especially true in e-commerce.
 Many business owners are intimidated by data; nonetheless, data analysis is required if you want to build your company.
 You may already have Google Analytics set up for your store, but is it configured for sophisticated e-commerce and tracking?

 CRO is the process of making modifications to your website that improve the customer’s journey or experience, resulting in a higher conversion rate.
 To figure out your conversion rate, divide the total number of sales by the total number of visitors during a certain period of time.
 Then multiply by 100, which is how it’s normally expressed in percentages.
 The global conversion rate is 1.82 percent on average.
 Recognising the conversion rates will help you identify the efficacy of your implemented systems and reveal any changes that could be implemented.